plotly/plotly.github.io/_posts/basic/2016-06-28-how-to-make-a-grouped-bar-chart.md

       img: "![Choose chart main](../static/images/bar-graph/bar-choose-chart.png)"
     - copy: "Next, select 'X' and 'Y' values from the dropdown menus.
 This will create a bar trace, as seen below."
       img: "![Adding x and y axis](../static/images/bar-graph/groupedbar-x-and-y.png)"
-    - copy: "Then, choose the desired orientation for the bar trace, 'Vertical' is chosen by default.
+    - copy: "Then, choose the desired orientation for the bar trace.
+'Vertical' is chosen by default.
 Here is how the above chart looks like when 'Horizontal' is chosen as orientation."
       img: "![Orientation Horizontal](../static/images/bar-graph/groupedbar-horizontal-orientaion.png)"
-    - copy: "To add more traces to the plot, click on '+ Trace' button at the top right corner of the panel in the 'Traces' section under the 'Structure' menu."
+    - copy: "To add more traces to the plot, click on the '+ Trace' button at the top right corner of the panel in the 'Traces' section under the 'Structure' menu."
       img: "![Add Trace](../static/images/bar-graph/groupedbar-add-trace.gif)"
-    - copy: "Add as many traces as needed, until the plot is complete!"
+    - copy: "Add as many traces as needed until the plot is complete!"
       img: "![Finished traces](../static/images/bar-graph/groupedbar-traces-finished.png)"

  - title: Style a Chart
    sub-steps:
-    - copy: "The 'Style' menu displays many options to modify characteristics of the overall chart layout or the individual traces.
-To see more options about styling the chart visit the [style and layout](https://help.plot.ly/tutorials/#layout) section of the Chart Studio documentation."
+    - copy: "The 'Style' menu displays many options for modifying characteristics of the overall chart layout or the individual traces.
+To see more options about styling the chart, visit the [style and layout](https://help.plot.ly/tutorials/#layout) section of the Chart Studio documentation."
-    - copy: "To change the properties of the bar traces such as trace name, bar color, size and spacing, go to the 'Traces' section under the 'Style' menu."
+    - copy: "To change the properties of the bar traces, such as trace name, bar color, or size and spacing, go to the 'Traces' section under the 'Style' menu."
       img: "![Bar Properties](../static/images/bar-graph/groupedbar-bar-properties.png)"
     - copy: "Note that updating the trace name will update the legends as well."
       img: "![Trace Name](../static/images/bar-graph/groupedbar-trace-name.png)"